Skip to content

 # Validate single change

-spectr validate add-two-factor-auth --strict
+spectr validate add-two-factor-auth

 # Bulk validation (interactive)